 - Review and follow tasks from Asana, knowing everything is up-to-date across tools.
 Handle requests for information and feedback as they come in without changing tools.

 - Issues or blockers brought up in an individual collaborator’s tool are synced over to the master project in Asana where they can be addressed.

-- Build additional syncs to give executives or board members direct visibility into the project’s progress from their preferred tool.
+- Add blocks to your workflow to give executives or board members direct visibility into the project’s progress from their preferred tool.